itsadrianapaiva/amr-app/README.md

 The payment workflow uses Stripe Checkout Sessions with full upfront payment.
 When the customer completes payment, Stripe fires a webhook to `/api/stripe/webhook`.
 The handler verifies the signature, extracts the event, and dispatches to type-specific handlers in the registry pattern.
 The `checkout.session.completed` handler checks payment status and either promotes immediately (card payments) or defers to `async_payment_succeeded` for MB WAY and SEPA.

-Promotion from PENDING to CONFIRMED is atomic: update booking status, attach payment intent ID, clear hold expiration, issue invoice, send confirmation email, send internal notification.
-Each step is wrapped in try-catch with structured logging.
-Invoice issuance and email delivery are non-fatal: failures log errors but do not throw exceptions, ensuring the webhook always returns 200 to prevent Stripe retries.
+Promotion from PENDING to CONFIRMED is atomic: update booking status, attach payment intent ID, clear hold expiration, and create async jobs for invoice issuance and notifications.
+The webhook returns 200 immediately (typically <1 second), and a scheduled job processor executes the side effects within seconds.
+This async pattern keeps webhooks fast, makes side effects retryable with automatic failure tracking, and prevents external service timeouts from blocking payment confirmation.
+The webhook handler fires a non-blocking immediate kick to the job processor for sub-5-second end-to-end latency in typical cases.

 The invoicing workflow transforms booking data into Vendus API format, issues the document, and persists metadata (provider ID, document number, PDF URL, ATCUD validation code) to the booking record.
 Invoice PDFs are served via a proxy endpoint (`/api/invoices/[id]/pdf`) that validates time-limited JWT tokens in query parameters, preventing unauthorized access while allowing email links to remain functional for 72 hours.

 Refund handling is reactive: when Stripe fires `charge.refunded` events, the handler calculates total refunded amounts across all refund transactions, updates the booking's `refundStatus` (NONE, PARTIAL, FULL), and appends new refund IDs to the tracking array.
 This provides a full audit trail without requiring a separate refunds table.

+Job processing runs via a scheduled Netlify function (`netlify/functions/process-booking-jobs.ts`) every minute, plus an immediate non-blocking kick after each webhook event.
+The processor fetches pending jobs ordered by creation time, claims them atomically using updateMany with a status predicate, executes the job logic (invoice issuance via Vendus API, email sending via Resend), and updates the job record with completion status or error details.
+Failed jobs retry up to 3 times with exponential backoff before marking as permanently failed for manual investigation.
+The processor exposes metrics (processed count, remaining pending) via structured JSON logs for operational monitoring.

 ## API Design